Look! Hear! Concert – School Sports

 Peter Poole was the sound recordist on this location film shoot for the network series ‘Top Sailing’, broadcast between 1980-83, and produced at Pebble Mill.
 The photos include cameraman Steve Saunderson, with the beard, with the other person probably being producer Jeremy Pallant.
 These photos were taken about 1983 in Lymington.
 Peter developed the photos himself in the Pebble Mill processing lab.

 ‘Top Sailing’ was a factual series about various aspects of yachting, looking at stories like ‘The Admiral’s Cup’.
-Different episodes were presented by different sailing enthusiasts including: Martin Muncaster, Clive Gardener, Donny Macleod, Iain Cuthbertson, Anthony Churchill, Bob Fisher, Patrick Mower, Suzanne Danielle.
+Different episodes were presented by different sailing enthusiasts including: Martin Muncaster, Donny Macleod, Iain Cuthbertson, Anthony Churchill, Bob Fisher, Patrick Mower, Suzanne Danielle.
+Clive Gardener was an editor on the series.